 GoPro MAX has now been launched!
 All of my 7 predictions have been confirmed, including features that have never been previously available in a consumer 360 camera.
 Here are the Max’s specifications, features, an exclusive preview, and a preliminary review (I just received my MAX and am conducting my own tests).
-Dec.
-9, 2019 update: GoPro Max vs Insta360 One X review and comparison; Dec.
-3, 2019 update: new GoPro MAX exporter formats added
+April 3, 2019 update: new features added.

 TABLE OF CONTENTS:

 Specifications (updated October 15, 2019)

 What’s in the box? (added October 15, 2019)

 Tutorial and workflow (added October 20, 2019)